Jones dodges wrecks to win 1st career Truck race at Pocono

 LONG POND, Pa.
+(AP) — Brandon Jones took home a trophy and sent a car to the scrap heap in about an hour at Pocono.

-(AP) — Brandon Jones surged down the final two laps to win the wreck-filled Truck Series race, the first of three NASCAR races Sunday at Pocono Raceway.
+Jones won a two-lap sprint to the finish to win the wreck-filled Truck Series race, the first of three NASCAR races Sunday at Pocono Raceway.

 It’s the first time three NASCAR National Series races will be raced on the same day at the same track.
 It will be the fifth time three National Series races will run on the same day, but those were at different tracks.